status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

     1. Choose the community you want to mute and click :desktop-notification: **Mute**.

 !!! tip
-	When you mute notifications for a community, it starts appearing greyed out :mobile-mute: **Mute** next to their name.
+	When you mute notifications for a community, it appears greyed out and has :mobile-mute: **Mute** next to its name.

 ## Mute community notifications except global mentions

-If you want to avoid missing important messages, you can selectively mute some notifications, except global mentions.
+If you want to avoid missing general announcements, you can selectively mute some notifications, except global mentions (such as @everyone).
+This example explains how to turn off all notifications for a specific community while maintaining global mentions.
+This can be helpful in very active communities where you're only interested in global mentions, such as @everyone

 === "Mobile"